-This article was written by Quinn Perrott, General Manager at TRAction.
+This article was written by Quinn Perrott, co-CEO at TRAction Fintech.

 MiFID I required the reporting of equity instruments traded or admitted to trading on a regulated market and OTC derivatives that derived their value from them.
 However, MiFID II has expanded the scope of the regime to cover financial instruments linked to trading venues.

 The types of trading venue are the Regulated Market (“RM”), Multilateral Trading Facility (“MTF”) and Organized Trading Facility (“OTF”) (“Trading Venues”).
 The scope is expanded to include:

 BDSwiss Announces DP World Tour Championship SponsorshipGo to article >>

 - Financial instruments traded on a Trading Venue or for which a request for admission to trading has been made